AbhilashAynipully/BankCustomerChurnPredictor/README.md

 - Heuristics: Currently, there is no approach to predict the tenure levels for a prospect.
 - The training data to fit the model is provided by the bank.
 This dataset contains about 10 thousand customer records.
   - Train data - filter data where Exited == 1, then drop the Exited variable.
 Target: tenure; features: all other variables, but CustomerID, Surname, and RowNumber

+**Hyperparameter Optimisation**

+We chose Adaboost Classfier basis Cross Validation Search (GridSearchCV) and did a hyperparameter optimisation.
+Intention was to conduct a detailed hyperparameter testing however due to shortage of time and resource it couldn't be done.

+**Adaboost Classsifier**

+   Below hyperparameters and values were chosen.

+   a) *n_estimators* : the number of base estimators used.
+      Values used : [50,100,300]

+   b) *learining_rate* : control contribution of each classifier.
+      Values used : [1e-1,1e-2,1e-3]

+   c) *random_state* = 0

 #### Model Performance Report
 ![tenure-performance-train](documentation/tenure-performance-train.png)